-It really comes down to how well you implement the course strategies, and how much you engage with your readers, and how you build trust with your audience.
+It really comes down to how well you implement the course strategies, how much you engage with your readers, and how you build trust with your audience.

-There is a 30 day full money back guarantee on the course, which means Michelle is pretty confident you’re going to like the course and get a good return on your investment.
+There is a 30 day full money back guarantee on the course too, which means Michelle is pretty confident you're going to like the course and get a good return on your investment.

-Also, you have to have patience or you won’t make it as a blogger anyways.
-This is a fairly slow business model, so building trust with your readers takes time.
-They have to know you aren’t going to send them to some boo boo product or service.
+Also, you have to have the patience or you won't make it as a blogger anyways.
+Blogging is a fairly slow business model, so building trust with your readers takes time.
+They have to know you aren't going to send them to some boo boo product or service.

 Free bonus material you'll receive

-Making Sense of Affiliate Marketing has six bonus pieces of content:
+Making Sense of Affiliate Marketing has nine bonus pieces of content:

 - How to Always Get Approved for an Affiliate Program

-- Pinterest Strategy – How to Receive Hundreds of Thousands of Visitors from Pinterest a Month
+- Pinterest Strategy – How to Drive Thousands of Visitors to Your Blog With Pinterest

 - 9 Things You Must Do When Something Goes Viral

 - How to Maximize Your Reach, Your Impact, and Your Revenue With Facebook Ads